Editorial & Neutrality Standards

 Conflict-of-Interest Controls

-- Disclosure: Team members disclose relationships or affiliations that could influence objectivity.
+- Disclosure: team members disclose relationships or affiliations that could influence objectivity.

 Quality, Review & Audit Standards

-- Dual-source requirement: Material claims and classification changes require at least two independent sources unless primary evidence is definitive.
+- Dual-source requirement: material claims and classification changes require at least two independent sources unless primary evidence is definitive.

-- Senior analyst review: Edge cases, reclassifications, and rule interpretations require senior sign-off.
+- Senior analyst review: edge cases, reclassifications, and rule interpretations require senior sign-off.

-- Version control: Updates to rules, definitions, and mappings include versioning and structured change notes.
+- Version control: updates to rules, definitions, and mappings include versioning and structured change notes.

 Corrections, Amendments & Clarifications

 SICCODE.com corrects substantive errors promptly and transparently.
-When a classification or narrative is updated, lineage records capture the change, rationale, and update date.
+When a classification or narrative is updated, lineage records capture the change, the rationale, and the update date.
 For narrative content, a clarification note may be added when appropriate.

 Related workflows are described in our Classification Methodology and About Our Data.